-In response to a request made on this blog by a friend from Courtney’s wedding (we were both playing instruments for the ceremony), I’ve decided to post some pictures and ideas I had seen on Maverick Windows home page about window treatments.
+In response to a request made on this blog by a friend from Courtney’s wedding (we were both playing instruments for the ceremony), I’ve decided to post some pictures and ideas I’ve had about window treatments.
 I’ve been scared to do too much, seeing as I have never owned a home and know that I’ll have to undo it all later.
 Funny things is, this hasn’t stopped me before, like when it’s come to painting or drilling holes in the walls (correction: making Jesse paint and drill holes in the walls).

 Recent attempt #1- This is why Jesse should hang everything.
 I couldn't tell that it was crooked until Jason made fun of me for it